Cap City's streak stopped at nine games

 Though Holman and the Cap City defense held St. Croix Valley scoreless in the first, the Fusion finally broke through in the second on a power play at the 4:14 mark.
 The Cougars were unable to match the Fusion goal before the second intermission arrived, and for the second consecutive game, Cap City went into the third period trailing 1-0.

-This time around, the Cougars responded.
+This time around, the Cougars responded by scoring in the third.
 After penalties marred their opening two periods, Cap City played a clean third period, and Audrey Wood scored the equalizer from Jager after 5:40.

-Neither side could secure the game-winner before time expired in regulation, so the two teams headed for OT.
+Neither side could secure the game-winner before time expired in regulation, so the two teams headed for overtime.

 Holman stood tall in the opening minutes of the extra period, making her 36th and 37th saves of the game to keep the Cougars alive.
 3:46 into overtime, Cap City’s Riley Ledford – on an assist from Thompson – beat St. Croix Valley’s goalie to finish the game.
 The goal was Ledford’s first since Cap City’s season opener and lifted the Cougars to their 10th win of the season.